kodi7rd/kodi7rd.github.io/builds/build20_skin_FENtastic/build20_skin_FENtastic/addons/service.subtitles.all_subs_plus/README.md

 (Otherwise if subtitles are already exist it won't load a new while using 'autosubs')
 * If you want to be sure the 'autosubs' feature is running on each play, activate also the "popup" option.
 * After updating the settings, restart kodi, because this addon is a service that reloading when kodi starts.
-* It seems that there is relevant of the kodi default subtitles service settings for this feature, you can set another addon which is not AllSubs_Plus.
+* It seems that there is no effect of the kodi default subtitles service settings on this feature, you can set another addon which is not AllSubs_Plus.
-* Also it seems that there is relevant of the kodi "Auto download first subtitle" setting for this feature.
+* But, it is recommanded to disable the kodi "Auto download first subtitle" setting for this feature, it seems that there is an effect on this feature.